timuryung/AIChatRegulator/README.md

 Before using the AI Chat Regulator plugin, ensure that you have **Nitro** installed on your system.
 Nitro is essential for running the language model required by this plugin.

-To install Nitro, run the following command in your terminal:
+To install Nitro, run the following command in your terminal (MacOS and Linux only, Windows is not supported at the moment):

 ```
 curl -sfL https://raw.githubusercontent.com/janhq/nitro/main/install.sh | sudo /bin/bash -